On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers

 \subsubsection{Results using PerfBound and PerfBoundCorrect}

-The execution time with any fixed $t_{PDT}$ value is nearly identical to the configuration to not applying any power-saving.
+The execution time with any fixed $t_{PDT}$ value is nearly identical to the configuration without applying any power-saving.
 PerfBound, focusing on minimizing the overhead on execution time, is no exception.
 Every execution time with any threshold or histogram management scheme yields the same results.

 Latency results show a minimal increase, as shown in Figure~\ref{fig:PATMOS-PBOUNDvsPBOUNDC-lat}.
 Deep Sleep, having a $t_w$ value an order of magnitude above that of Fast Wake, causes its latency overhead to be also higher.
 If we look into the different histogram strategies, we can see that having a regular histogram provides the lowest overhead of the three, no matter the PerfBound threshold chosen.
 This is because abnormally high values on the histogram cause the algorithm to find a suitable value early on, thus resulting in high $t_{PDT}$ values.
 The self-clearing histogram resets itself after 250 values collected, which will statistically remove more small values than large ones, thus resulting in more permissive $t_{PDT}$ values.
 And lastly, the histogram with a circular buffer, having only the latest values, has a heavy recency bias.
 However, all the ratios in the histogram count the same towards the geometric mean, no matter how new they are.
 As such, in periods where network inactivity is increasing, the predictions start to miss more often, resulting in more overhead.